 The IMF pays considerable attention to progress in fostering integration within the euro area to ensure the effective operation of the monetary union.
 The first-ever EU wide Financial Sector Assessment Program (FSAP) was concluded in March 2013.
 It outlined important progress in addressing the financial crisis in Europe, but also highlighted the remaining challenges of repairing bank balance sheets and argued for fast and sustained progress toward a Single Supervisory Mechanism (SSM).
-An IMF paper spells out the arguments for a Banking Union to strengthen the EU financial oversight framework and sever bank-sovereign feedback loops.
-While another paper on fiscal union argues that advancing fiscal integration would help address a number of gaps in the euro area’s architecture; and propose measures to achieve the dual objectives of restoring external and internal balance; and recommending solutions to the address high youth unemployment problem in the region.
+In addition, IMF papers spell out the arguments for a Banking Union to strengthen the EU financial oversight framework and sever bank-sovereign feedback loops; make the case that advancing a Fiscal Union would help address a number of gaps in the euro area’s architecture; and propose measures to achieve the dual objectives of restoring external and internal balance; and recommending solutions to the address high youth unemployment problem in the region.